AdaCore/spark2014/lrm/source/packages.rst

       initializations are visible from the specification.
 An Initializes aspect is applied to a package specification to indicate which variables and state abstractions are initialized by the package.
-This facilitates modular analysis can proceed using just a package specfication.
+This facilitates modular analysis.

 #.
 Constraints:

-   * No further abstract state-specific requirements.
+   * No further Initializes-specific requirements.

 #.
 Consistency:

-    * No further abstract state-specific requirements.
+    * No further Initializes-specific requirements.

 #.
 Semantics:

-    * No further abstract state-specific requirements.
+    * **Requirement:** The set of data items listed in an Initializes aspect shall be fully initialized during elaboration of this package.

+      **Rationale:** To ensure that listed data items are always initialized before use.

 #.
 General requirements:

     * See also section :ref:`generic_hlrs`.

-.. centered:: **Legality Rules**

-#.
-The initializes may only appear in the
-   ``aspect_specification`` of a ``package_specification``.

 Language Definition
 ^^^^^^^^^^^^^^^^^^^

-The Initializes aspect is introduced by an ``aspect_specification`` where the ``aspect_mark`` is Initializes and the ``aspect_definition`` must follow the grammar of ``initialization_list`` given below.
+The Initializes aspect is introduced by an ``aspect_specification`` where the ``aspect_mark`` is Initializes and the ``aspect_definition`` must follow the grammar of ``initialization_spec`` given below.

 .. centered:: **Syntax**

 ::

+  initialization_spec ::= initialization_list
+                        | null

-  initialization_list ::=
+  initialization_list ::= initialization_item
+                        | (initialization_item {, initialization_item})

+  initialization_item ::= name

+.. todo:: Provide language definition for Initializes aspect.
+          To be completed in the Milestone 3 version of this document.

 Package Bodies
 --------------